Abigail Mehrmann, birth doula

-I'm a doula-in-training in the greater Portland area (that's Portland, Maine!).
-I started working on my certification following the miscarriage of my first baby and continued learning and growing through my second pregnancy.
-My beautiful little boy was born at home in Maine in June of 2019 attended by two midwives and a wonderful doula.
-My own experiences of labor and early motherhood have awakened me to the needs of women in my community who need someone to support them through this transformative process in a system that often makes them feel that their options are limited.
+I'm new doula operating out of the Lewiston-Auburn area in Maine.
+I first developed an interest in this work following the miscarriage of my first baby, and I continued learning and growing through my second pregnancy.
+My beautiful little boy was born at home in Maine in June of 2019 attended by two midwives and a doula.
+My experience of labor and early motherhood awakened me to the needs of women in my community who need someone to support them through this transformative process in a system that often makes them feel that their options are limited.

 As a follower of Christ, I hold a deep reverence for new life in all its forms.
-I have a special place in my heart for single mothers, women with a history of prior loss, and families seeking to deepen their connection to their spirituality through the process of pregnancy and birth.
+I have a special place in my heart for single parents, parents with a history of prior loss, and families seeking to deepen their connection to their spirituality through the experience of pregnancy and birth.

 In my spare time, I enjoy reading historical fiction about medieval midwifery, puttering around my kitchen making strange herbal brews, and singing silly songs with my wonderful husband and our delightful toddler.

 Doulas are trained experts who provide emotional, physical, and informational support throughout your pregnancy, birth, and beyond.

 Doulas are an additional member of your birth team whose role is to help you have the best and healthiest possible birth experience.
 They are not medical providers, nor do they replace the role of a partner in the birthing space.
 One key thing to note is that doulas work for you, not for the hospital, birth center, or medical practice.

 help you write your birth plan

 walk you through what your labor experience may look like

 offer hands-on guidance on pain management during labor